Travelling North: Plot

 The play begins in a seaside campsite, somewhere beyond Noosa on the Sunshine Coast in Queensland, in autumn 1969.
 Frank, described as "over seventy", and his companion Frances, aged "about fifty-five", have known each other for about a year.
 They are discussing the pleasures of their holiday/road trip to date from cold, rainy Melbourne in the south, and Frank expresses his desire to retire in the tropics north of Townsville, to which Frances is agreeable.
 The next five scenes are set back in Melbourne, where the couple's plans are being digested by Frances' two grown-up daughters who do not approve.
 The following five scenes are set in Tweed Heads (Note: Tweed Heads is now a busy—and expensive—sub-tropical town in northern New South Wales with shopping malls, a population of over 9,000 as at 2021, and a motorway running through it.
-In the early 1970s when the play is set, it would have been much quieter; it is described as a "township" (in common Australian usage, a small town) with a small number of facilities in the play's dialogue, and in any case the cottage appears to be somewhere on its outskirts, off the bitumen road system and not connected to town water or sewerage.) in the subtropical north of New South Wales, where Frank and Frances occupy an previously neglected cottage, and include the couple's interactions with Freddy, an initially annoying but kindly neighbour, and Saul, the local doctor, who advises Frank to "take things easy" on account of bouts of angina and some lung trouble.
+In the early 1970s when the play is set, it would have been much quieter; it is described as a "township" (in common Australian usage, a small town) with a small number of facilities in the play's dialogue, and in any case the cottage appears to be somewhere on its outskirts, off the bitumen road system and not connected to town water or sewerage.) in the subtropical north of New South Wales, where Frank and Frances occupy a previously neglected cottage, and include the couple's interactions with Freddy, an initially annoying but kindly neighbour, and Saul, the local doctor, who advises Frank to "take things easy" on account of bouts of angina and some lung trouble.
 Subsequently Frank and Frances return to Melbourne for a visit where they are struck by the cold weather.
 Various home truths emerge regarding Frances' and Frank's past family relationships; Frank has a major heart attack and ends up in hospital.
 By act two, scene eleven the couple are back in the cottage at Tweed Heads and Frank's health is deteriorating further.
 Frances buys Frank a special reclining chair for his seventy-seventh birthday which the cantankerous Frank initially disparages but later accepts.
 Meanwhile Frances is becoming increasing irritated by Frank's boorishness and says she is going back to Melbourne, "possibly for good".
 She does travel back to Melbourne to join her daughters but eventually they reconcile over the telephone, with Frank apologising for his poor behaviour.
 She returns to Frank at the cottage and accepts Frank's proposal of marriage, which he insists should take place in Sydney, much against Saul's medical advice.
 They travel to Sydney for their wedding (and also to attend an art exhibition) and then return to the cottage where Frank's health rapidly gives out; he passes away listening to his favourite classical music in the chair that Frances gave him.
 A note to be opened after his death is read in which he advises Frances to travel back south to her family and avoid getting "caught up in the misfortunes of any other old crocks around the district", a not-so-subtle reference to Freddy and Saul, who have both already made overtures to Frances that they would "look after" her in the event that anything happens to Frank.
 However, when Saul asks Frances what her plans are now, she says that she thinks she will continue to "go travelling further north".